suvDev/MyOldSchool/README.md

 <b>Hibernate</b>: Hibernate support is added to this project, please check branch "feature/hibernate".
 Now I am performing crud operations by using hibernate , that you can check in class <b>BussLayerHibernate</b> but still manual queries codebase exist in the project in class BussLayer.

+<b>Microservices</b>: Added microservices to the project.
+Check module "demo" for the same.